Burning questions

 But wait… There’s more!

-You can save money by reducing standby power - every little bit helps!
+You can save money if you reduce standby power - every little bit helps!
 Unplug devices when you're not using them.
 If it’s tedious, use power strips or invest in smart outlets.

 TV can be powered with solar generator